diazgio/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 [reference link](https://en.wikipedia.org/wiki/Class-responsibility-collaboration_card)

-#### Q36.1 How are contents of a composition different from those of aggregation?
+#### Q36.
+How are contents of a composition different from those of aggregation?

 - [ ] if one element of an aggregation is dereferenced, all its elements are eligible for garbage collection
 - [x] if a composition dies, the contents die
 - [ ] the contents of a composition are all siblings
 - [ ] an aggregation contains only abstract classes

-#### Q36.2 Which statement about compositions and aggregations is true?
+#### Q37.
+Which statement about compositions and aggregations is true?

 - [ ] if one element of an aggregation is dereferenced, all its elements are eligible for garbage collection
 - [x] if a composition dies, the contents die
 - [ ] the contents of a composition are all siblings
 - [ ] an aggregation contains only abstract classes

-#### Q37.
+#### Q38.
 What is the result of using more abstraction?

 - [ ] it can increase code vulnerability
 - [ ] it can make code unsafe
 - [x] it can limit code readability
 - [ ] it can be safer for coding

-#### Q38.
+#### Q39.
 Which is false for a member function of a class?

 - [ ] Member functions can be defined only inside or outside the class body.
 - [ ] Member functions can be made to be friends of another class.
 - [x] Member functions do not need to be declared inside the class definition.
 - [ ] All member functions need to be defined.

-#### Q39.
+#### Q40.
 Why is inheritance used when creating a new class?

 - [ ] to protect attributes from unwanted changes
 - [ ] to delegate coding responsibility more efficiently
 - [ ] to conserve memory
-- [x] to avoid writing duplicate code
-- [x] to separate class behavior from the more general
+- [x] to avoid writing duplicate code, to separate class behavior from the more general

 _NOTE_: I don't have 4th variant in my test, it changed to new 5th variant.
 Is it also true?

-#### Q40.
+#### Q41.
 In addition to attributes and behaviours, what quality must a class possess?

 - [x] a name
 - [ ] a state
 - [ ] a color
 - [ ] an object

-#### Q41.
+#### Q42.
 Which type of function among the following shows polymorphism?

 - [ ] inline function
 - [ ] undefined function
 - [x] virtual function
 - [ ] class member function

-#### Q42.
+#### Q43.
 Which words in the following list are candidates for objects: trumpet, clean, enrage, leaf, tree, collapse, active, and lively?

 - [ ] leaf and tree
 - [ ] clean, enrage, and collapse
 - [ ] clean, active, and lively
 - [x] leaf, tree, and trumpet

-#### Q43.
+#### Q44.
 What best describes what object-oriented programming does?

 - [x] It focuses on objects that interact cleanly with one another.
 - [ ] It programs exclusively to interfaces.
 - [ ] It programs exclusively to classes.
 - [ ] It creates one class for all business logic.

-#### Q44.
+#### Q45.
 Can abstract classes be used in multilevel inheritance?

 - [ ] No, abstract classes can be used only in single-level inheritance since they must be immediately implemented.
 - [x] yes, always
 - [ ] yes, but with only one abstract class
 - [ ] No, abstract classes do not have constructors.

-#### Q45.
+#### Q46.
 What type of inheritance may lead to the diamond problem?

 - [ ] single level
 - [ ] multilevel
 - [ ] hierarchical
 - [x] multiple

-#### Q46.
+#### Q47.
 What is the relationship between abstraction and encapsulation?

 - [x] Abstraction is about making relevant information visible, while encapsulation enables a programmer to implement the desired level of abstraction.
 - [ ] Abstraction and encapsulation are essentially the same.
 - [ ] Abstraction and encapsulation are unrelated.
 - [ ] Encapsulation is about making relevant information visible, while abstraction enables a programmer to implement the desired level of encapsulation.

-#### Q47.
+#### Q48.
 Which of these keywords are access specifiers?

 - [ ] abstract and public
 - [x] public and private
 - [ ] this and final
 - [ ] final and abstract

-#### Q48.
+#### Q49.
 What is a reference to an object?

 - [ ] It is the address of variable only -- not the method of an object.
 - [ ] It is a shallow pointer that contains address of an object.
 - [ ] It is the physical address of an object.
 - [x] It is the address where the variables and methods of an object are stored.

-#### Q49.
-Why is unit testing harder in OOP than functional programming?

-- [x] Objects may maintain internal state, which is not easily accessible by the tests.
-- [ ] The quality of unit testing frameworks for functional languages is better.
-- [ ] OOP promotes code reuse, which means that your tests have to consider more use cases.
-- [ ] Object-oriented languages tend to rely on frameworks such as Spring or Hibernate, which make them difficult to test.

 #### Q50.
 What is the function of a user diagram?